 Anyway.
 Back to the cookie diet.
 We made 18 different kinds of cookies.
 Eric’s family is Swedish and they do NOT mess around when it comes to cookie plates.
 We pass around the cookie plate and make hot chocolate every night after dinner, and eat them intermittently throughout the day…because it’s always a good time for a cookie when you’re on the cookie diet.

 But the cookie diet’s over.
 Now it’s time for the healthy diet!
 With 1 and 1/4 cups cream!
 Because cream has no preservatives!

-In all honesty though, you can feel pretty good about this recipe.
+In all honesty though, you can feel pretty good about this as a healthy recipe.
 Salmon is total brain food, right?
 And asparagus, hello.
 It’s even green.
 I really loved this dinner.
 The combination of the salmon with the creamy-cheesy potatoes was killer, and rounded out perfectly with the asparagus.
 Sometimes I feel like sheet pan dinners can be a bit dry, so I made a Citrus Glaze to pour on after it’s done baking (you also use it to prep the asparagus.)
 It was so good!
 You don’t have to use all the citrus glaze….but I did.